wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 ##### handlePutS()

-Recall that a `PUTS` is generated by the upper level cache when an `S` state block is evicted.
+Recall that a `PutS` is generated by the upper level cache when an `S` state block is evicted.
 In non-inclusive caches, this write back event is more of an importance than in inclusive caches, as non-inclusive caches do not always maintain redundant copies of the block if the upper level has it.
 As a result, the block being written back, despite it being clean, should also be inserted into the array, which may incur a data array miss, and then eviction.
-Besides, `PUTS` may also race with downgrades, invalidations, and sometimes fetches, since `PUTS` essentially just invalidates a block, and sends its contents back to the lower level cache.
+Besides, `PutS` may also race with downgrades, invalidations, and sometimes fetches, since `PutS` essentially just invalidates a block, and sends its contents back to the lower level cache.

-Method `handlePutS()` handles `PUTS` event from the upper level.
+Method `handlePutS()` handles `PutS` event from the upper level.
 For stable states, the method checks whether data is present in the data array, and whether there are any other copies of the block in the upper level.
 If neither of the two condition is true, then the data being written back will be inserted into the current data array.